Sabbyasachi-Majumder/Simple_Calculator/README.md

 # Simple_Calculator
-A Simple Calculator created with React.
+A Simple Calculator created with React basics .